-This indicator shows the number and percentage of children aged 5 - 6 years who are reported to be attending an early childhood development (ECD) programme or educational institution - in other words, those attending out-of-home care and learning centres including ECD centres, pre-grade R, grade R or grade 1 in ordinary schools.
+This indicator shows the number and percentage of children aged 5 - 6 who are reported to be attending an early childhood development (ECD) programme or educational institution - in other words, those attending out-of-home group care and learning centres including ECD centres, pre-grade R, grade R or grade 1 in ordinary schools.
 While all these facilities provide care and stimulation for early learning for young children, the emphasis on providing learning opportunities through structured learning programmes differs by facility type.

-Educational inequalities are strongly associated with structural socio-economic (and therefore also racial) inequalities in South Africa.10 These inequalities are evident from the early years, even before entry into primary school.
-They are exacerbated by an unequal schooling system,11 and are difficult to reverse.
-But early inequalities can be reduced through preschool exposure to developmentally appropriate activities and programmes that stimulate cognitive development.12 Provided that they are of good quality, early learning programmes are an important mechanism to interrupt the cycle of inequality by reducing socio-economic differences in learning potential between children before they enter the foundation phase of schooling.
+Educational inequalities are strongly associated with structural socio-economic (and therefore also racial) inequalities in South Africa.10 These inequalities are evident from the early years, even before entry into primary school.11 They are exacerbated by an unequal schooling system,12 and are difficult to reverse.
+But early inequalities can be reduced through preschool exposure to developmentally appropriate activities and programmes that stimulate cognitive development.13 Provided that they are of good quality, early learning programmes are an important mechanism to interrupt the cycle of inequality by reducing socio-economic differences in learning potential between children before they enter the foundation phase of schooling.

-The Five-year Strategic Plan13 of the DBE includes a broad goal to improve the quality of ECD provisioning and specifically to improve access to grade R through the supply of learning materials and improving the quality of grade R educators.
-Evidence suggests that quality group learning programmes are beneficial for cognitive development from about three years of age14 and the National Development Plan (NDP) priorities, cited in the DBE's strategic plan, include universal access to two years of early childhood development programmes.
+The Five-year Strategic Plan14 of the DBE includes a broad goal to improve the quality of ECD provisioning and specifically to improve access to grade R through the supply of learning materials and improving the quality of grade R educators.
+Evidence suggests that quality group learning programmes are beneficial for cognitive development from about three years of age15 and the National Development Plan (NDP) priorities, cited in the DBE's strategic plan, include universal access to two years of early childhood development programmes.
 The DBE funds and monitors thousands of community-based grade R centres in addition to the school-based grade R classes.
-The NDP proposes the introduction of a second year of preschool education, and that both years be made universally accessible to children.15 It therefore makes sense to monitor enrolment in early learning programmes of children in the 5 - 6-year preschool age group.
+The NDP proposes the introduction of a second year of preschool education, and that both years be made universally accessible to children.16 It therefore makes sense to monitor enrolment in early learning programmes of children in the 5 - 6-year pre-school age group.

-In 2015, there were 288,212 learners attending 4,058 ECD centres in South Africa, according to the DBE's administrative data.16 The number of learners in ECD centres rose by 7% between 2013 and 2014 and then declined slightly again.
-Preliminary results from DBE, based on data from the Learner Unit Record Information and Tracking System (LURITS) and other provincial data sources show that, in addition to children in ECD centres, 862,200 learners were attending grade R or pre-grade R at ordinary primary schools in 2017, of whom 95% were at public (government schools) while 5%, or 40,240 learners, were at independent schools.17
+In 2015, there were 288,212 learners attending 4,058 ECD centres in South Africa, according to the DBE's administrative data.17 Preliminary results from DBE, based on data from the Learner Unit Record Information and Tracking System (LURITS) and other provincial data sources show that, in addition to children in ECD centres, 824,000 learners were attending grade R or pre-grade R at ordinary primary schools in 2018, of whom 94% were at public (government schools) while 6%, or 46,000 learners, were at independent schools.18

-In 2017, 92% of children (2 million) in the preschool age group (5 - 6-year-olds) were reported to be attending some kind of educational institution, mostly in grade R or grade 1.
-This was almost double the 2002 level, when 1.1 million in the same age group were reported to be attending an educational institution.
+In 2018, 92% of children (2.1 million) in the preschool age group (5 - 6-year-olds) were reported to be attending some kind of educational institution, mostly in grade R or grade 1.
+This was double the 2002 level, when slightly fewer than 1.1 million children in the same age group were reported to be attending an educational institution.
+Nearly 200,000 children in this age group are not attending any kind of educational facility.

 Attendance rates are high across all provinces.
-The highest attendance rates in 2017 were in Limpopo (99%), Eastern Cape and Free State (both at 96%) and Gauteng (95%) while the lowest rates were in the North West province (87%) and Western Cape (84%).
-This pattern differs from many other indicators, where the Western Cape usually outperforms poorer and more rural provinces like the Eastern Cape and Limpopo.
-Similar patterns were found in analyses of the 2007 Community Survey and the 2008 National Income Dynamics Study.18
+The highest attendance rates in 2018 were in the Free State and Limpopo (both at 98%), the Eastern Cape (93%) and Gauteng (92%).
+The lowest rates were in the Western Cape (85%) and Northern Cape (88%).
+This pattern differs from many other indicators, where the Western Cape often outperforms poorer and more rural provinces like the Eastern Cape and Limpopo.
+Similar patterns were found in analyses of the 2007 Community Survey and the 2008 National Income Dynamics Study.19